Jeremy Pressman

 Director, Middle East Studies

-Jeremy Pressman studies international relations, protests, the Arab-Israeli conflict, and U.S. foreign policy in the Middle East.
-He co-founded and co-directs the Crowd Counting Consortium, an event counting project that has tallied and made publicly available data on all manner of protests in the United States since 2017.
-Pressman received his PhD in political science from MIT and previously worked at the Carnegie Endowment for International Peace.
-He has held fellowships at Harvard University, Brandeis University, the University of Sydney, the UConn Humanities Institute, and the Norwegian Nobel Institute where he was a Fulbright fellow.
+Jeremy Pressman studies international relations, protests, the Arab-Israeli conflict, Middle East politics, and U.S. foreign policy.
+He co-founded the Crowd Counting Consortium, an event counting project that has tallied and made publicly available data on all manner of protests in the United States since 2017.

 Books